 - the bag needs to have 3 compartments: one on the bottom for a rain jacket and sleeping bag, one central for my clothes and one on top for things I might need during the day

 - between 30-40l (30l would have been enough for my gear but I prefer to have a bit space, it’s easier to pack)

 - clips where I could attach things (laundry) to

 - a rain cover

 Organization – I knew I hate nothing more than rummaging through luggage and not finding what I need.
-To keep my bags in order, I had my clothes packed up in one medium sized packing cube.
-I also found a tiny hanging travel wash bag that proofed perfect for my few toiletteries
+To keep my bags in order, I had my clothes packed up in one medium-sized packing cube.
+I also found a tiny hanging travel wash bag that proofed perfectly for my few toiletries

 Clothes for the Camino: